 Well, there could be a number of reasons for not becoming Google's buddy.

 I've written a comprehensive article on the top 7 reasons why you are not getting Google traffic.
-Do check it out to diagnose the potential problems you are encountering and how you can resolve them as soon as possible.
+Do check it out to diagnose the problems you are experiencing and how you can resolve them as soon as possible.

 Support your content with active marketing on social media channels

 Social media platforms are complementary tools for your blog.

 It's where people hang out socially.
 To get inspiration, to connect with others who have similar interests, discuss their favourite topics, follow their favourite brands and engage with them.

 Each interaction on these platforms is an opportunity to narrow the gap between you and your audience.
 It helps them to get a better understanding of your brand.

 Visual media platforms like Instagram and Pinterest are great channels where you can use visuals and videos to initiate conversations in a casual manner and show them what's happening behind the scenes!
 (If you are new to Instagram and want to get up to speed, my article: Using Instagram for Business - The Beginner's Guide is a good place to start.)

 Whereas platforms like Twitter and Facebook messenger bots, many brands have been using them as customer service tools to interact and support them!

 And of course, broadcasting your blog posts on social media keeps them informed about relevant and useful information your business provides.

 However, many people tend to see these platforms as more broadcast platforms rather than an opportunity to connect and strengthen relationships between the business and their customers.

-If you publish a blog post and not promote it, it’s going to take a longer for others to discover this valuable resource.
+If you publish a blog post and do not promote it, it's going to take longer for others to discover this valuable resource.